AdamDemirel/adamdemirel.com/content/happiness.md

 ### Issues with SWB / Conclusions about SWB
-According to Diener and Suh, subjective well-being is "...based on the idea that how each person thinks and feels about his or her life is important".[11]https://psycnet.apa.org/record/2000-16279-000
+So Diener said that they continue to study life satisfaction reports based on the idea that "how each person thinks and feels about his or her life is important" ([ref](https://psycnet.apa.org/record/2000-16279-000)).
+Indeed, life satisfaction reports tend to correlate around .7 with reports of emotions over time ([ref](https://psycnet.apa.org/record/1991-00334-001)).

+But prima facie, there does seem to be some obvious deficits with measuring happiness like this.
+People may be dishonest about their reports, people may be inaccurate with their reports, subjects can be primed prior to the question, and current mood was thought to influence life satisfaction rating (but shown to not have a large effect ([ref](https://www.ncbi.nlm.nih.gov/pubmed/30936533))).

+* see phone screenshots

 it is a cognitive based account rather than emotional/affective